 After the match, Styles got on the microphone and pointed out how good Black was.
 He said that he is the future and gave him the match of his life.
 It ended with a handshake a hug out of mutual respect.
 Fans shared their appreciation, and then Black got on the microphone and said ‘Thank you’ to AJ for helping make a dream come true.
 Once Black left the ring fans showed their respect for him by patting him on the back or giving him hugs.

 The running time of the video is over 28 minutes, but that isn’t really an accurate account of the match.
-It was probably closer to about 20 minutes of in-ring action, which is quite telling as both men got a great deal of offense.
+It was probably closer to about 20 minutes of in-ring action.
+This is quite telling as both men got a great deal of offense.
 When we consider the time when the match took place it makes sense that AJ Styles walked away from the winner.
 However, Black (or Rollins) was certainly given an opportunity to show just how good he was.
-Before watching the match, it would have been easy to think that Black was green going in, but that wasn’t true at all.
-His moves looked polished, his selling of offense appeared refined, and this was twelve years before he was in WWE, where he has only gotten better.
+Before watching the match, it would have been easy to think that Black was green going in.
+But that wasn’t true at all.
+His moves looked polished, his selling of offense appeared refined.
+This was twelve years before he was in WWE, where he has only gotten better.
 This was what Seth Rollins was then to think of what comes of him now against AJ Styles.

-We hope you enjoyed this little trip down memory lane, and encourage you to watch the match for your own enjoyment.
+We hope you enjoyed this little trip down memory lane.
+We encourage you to watch the match for your own enjoyment.
 Click the link below for AJ Styles and Seth Rollins in 2006.
-At Money In the Bank 2019, AJ Styles and Seth Rollins are likely to tear the house down.
+At Money In The Bank 2019, AJ Styles and Seth Rollins are likely to tear the house down.

 To read of the build-up to their upcoming match at Money In the Bank 2019, read our latest edition of the WWE Raw and Smackdown Live Quick Hits Recapatory for 5/15/19 here at ProWrestlingPost.com